hashicorp/packer-plugin-vmware/.web-docs/components/builder/vmx/README.md

   This may be relative or absolute.
 If relative, the path is relative to the working directory when packer is executed.

-  If you are running a remote esx build, the output_dir is the path on your local machine (the machine running Packer) to which Packer will export the vm if you have `"skip_export": false`.
+  If you are running a remote hypervisor build, the output_dir is the path on your local machine (the machine running Packer) to which Packer will export the vm if you have `"skip_export": false`.
 If you want to manage the virtual machine's path on the remote datastore, use `remote_output_dir`.